UniversalDependencies/docs/_zh-dep/conj.md

 udver: '2'
 ---

 A conjunct is a relation between two elements that are coordinated.
 The first conjunct is the head of all following conjuncts.
-However, any conjunction words and punctuation in between conjuncts depend on their immediately following conjunct.
+However, any conjunction words (tagged [CCONJ]()) and punctuation in between conjuncts depend on their immediately following conjunct.

-The elements can be connected by a coordinating conjunction (1), or simply juxtaposed next to each other without or with punctuation (2).
+The elements can be connected by a coordinating conjunction (1), or simply juxtaposed next to each other with or without punctuation (2).

 ~~~ conllu
 # visual-style 1 3 conj	color:blue